Developers Revitalize Older Buildings Through Adaptive Reuse

 Benefits to Developers, the Community and the Environment

 Commercial real estate buildings that have outlived their usefulness can be more of a liability than an asset to the investors who hold onto them.
 Owners of older, dilapidated buildings appreciate new ideas that inject new value into their aging holdings.
 Additionally, the lower relative costs associated with adaptive reuse make it an especially attractive option.
-Demolition of the sort necessary in traditional redevelopment represents a monstrous expense that must be shouldered before vertical construction can even begin.
+Demolition of the sort necessary in traditional redevelopment represents a significant expense that must be shouldered before vertical construction can even begin.

 Adaptive Reuse Is Here to Stay